EB324/signature_verification/README.md

 * Put forged signatures under ```sigver/trainsig/forged/```

 The model is writer-dependent and can be trained for one writer each time only.
-I have put my own signatures (both genuine and forged) in them as a demo.
+I have put some signatures (both genuine and forged) in them as a demo.

 ## Test the App